nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:
 Healthcare Professionals who

-* has a need to manage a significant number of patients at any given time
+* have a need to manage a significant number of patients at any given time
 * can add, update, delete and search patient records
 * are required to update, access and track multiple patients' treatment history
 * manage the scheduling, rescheduling and cancelling of appointments